Rodez Cathedral

-Rodez Cathedral (Cathédrale Notre-Dame de Rodez) is a Roman Catholic church located in town of Rodez, in the department of Aveyron in the Occitanie region of Southern France.
+Rodez Cathedral (Cathédrale Notre-Dame de Rodez) is a Roman Catholic church located in Rodez, in the department of Aveyron in the Occitania region of Southern France.
 The cathedral is a national monument and is the seat of the Bishopric of Rodez.
 The west front, of a military appearance and without a portal, formerly was part of the city wall of Rodez.
-Notable elements include a Flamboyant Gothic and Renaissance tower (17th century), and a Renaissance rood screen and choir stalls (17th century).
+Notable elements include a Flamboyant Gothic and Renaissance tower (16th century), and a Renaissance rood screen and choir stalls (15th century).
+The cathedral is said to have influenced the construction of other major European Gothic cathedrals, most notably St. Vitus Cathedral in Prague.

 History

-Rodez was Christianized in the 4th–5th century AD, and the first mention of a cathedral dates from the Merovingian period, in around 516, though little is known of its features.
-On 16 February 1276, the bell tower and roof of the choir of this early church collapsed.
-The construction of a new cathedral was begun, likely led by the Bishop Raymont de Calmont d'Olt, and master builder Jean Deschamps.
-The cathedral's design was influenced by Clermont-Ferrand Cathedral and Limoges Cathedral as well as by the cathedrals Ile-de-France, an influence visible in features such as the blind arcades of the triforium and the strong sense of verticality.
+Rodez was fully christianized during the 5th century AD, and the first mention of a simple basilica-like church on the grounds of the current structure dates from the Merovingian period around the 6th century, constructed on the site of a Roman Pagan temple.
+Following the collapse of the Western Roman Empire, the church was later destroyed by Visigothic invaders before being rebuilt and reconsecrated around 506 by Sidonius Apollinaris with the translation of Amans' relics.
+In 516, Bishop Saint Dalmatius began constructing a cathedral on the site of the current one, dedicating it to Notre-Dame even as the site endured further invasions, including pillaging by Saracens in 725.
+In need of an expansion to accommodate the growing town, the cathedral was completely rebuilt as a Romanesque basilica in 1000.

-The first four-part rib vaults of the choir were installed, giving it a height of thirty meters, divided into three levels.
-The first chapel on the north side was finished in 1338.
-In the 14th and 15th centuries, the work was slowed by the Black Death and the Hundred Years War.
-Between 1366 and 1386 a new tower was constructed, at the northeast corner of the cathedral, crowned with a spire of wood covered with lead.
-However, the timbers of the tower burned and destroyed the upper levels.
-It remained unfinished for more than a century.
+On 16 February 1276, the bell tower and choir roof of the early church collapsed due to multiple structural failures and the structure was deemed a total loss.
+Reconstruction of the current building began on 25 May 1277, with the project led by architect Jean Deschamps who had previously worked on Clermont-Ferrand Cathedral.
+The cathedral's design was constructed in a Rayonnant Gothic style, influenced by Clermont-Ferrand Cathedral and Limoges Cathedral, visible in features such as the blind arcades of the triforium and the strong sense of verticality.
+The first four-part rib vaults of the choir were quickly installed, giving it a height of thirty meters, and the first chapel on the north side was finished in 1338.
+Between 1366 and 1386 a new tower was also constructed at the northeast corner of the cathedral, crowned with a spire of wood covered with lead.
+However, the timbers of the tower burned and destroyed the upper levels and remained unfinished for more than a century.
+By the early 14th century, progress advanced to the transept and the nave, although work slowed significantly due to outbreaks of Black Death in 1348 and 1460 and the disruptions of the Hundred Years' War.